donnerlab1/donnerdungeon-public/README.md

 # donnerdungeon-feedback

-report feedback and bugs via issues
+report feedback, ideas, balancing thoughts and bugs via issues

 this readme will be updated with more setup info